raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step10.md

 Another solution is to introduce random aspects into the robot's movements.

-#### Randmosing the amount of time the robot turns
+#### Randomising the amount of time the robot turns

-Rather than turning left for a set amount ot time, you can instruct the program to generate a random number of seconds within a certain range of values.
+Rather than turning left for a set amount of time, you can instruct the program to generate a random number of seconds within a certain range of values.

 To add this functionality, you will need to import the `random` library into your Python program.
 Use the function `random.uniform(a, b)` to return a random floating point number, where `a` is the lowest value and `b` is the highest value.